 Essex will issue no more than two penalty notices to a parent in a twelve month period for unauthorised leave of absence.
-If the law continues to be broken around school attendance the Attendance Compliance Team legal intervention process will be used.
+If the law continues to be broken around school attendance, the Attendance Compliance Team will consider further legal interventions.